Clean Linux OS

 ./xormon.sh start

-Setup XorMon NG startup script (as root)
+Setup XorMon startup script (as root)

-systemd based (RedHat 8+, Debian 10+ )
+Systemd based (RedHat 8+, Debian 10+ )

 env PATH=$PATH:/usr/bin /home/xormon/xormon-ng/server-nest/node_modules/pm2/bin/pm2 startup systemd -u xormon --hp /home/xormon

-Navigate to XorMon NG GUI
+Navigate to XorMon GUI

 https://<IP>:8443/